thinktandem/tandem/docs/guides/improve-tandem.md

 `docs/templates`

-Templates should act as starting points we use in our projects and products.
+If Guides serve as a high level view of _how_ something should happen then Templates serve as, at least part of, the _what_.
+This means that templates should be deployable scaffolding for use in various projects and products.
 Ideally they can be pulled directly from here and surfaced in downstream repos so we can make changes in one place and then update things downstream.

 While there is no strict rule around what kinds of templates can live here, here are a few examples: